commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 4. Open the IDE again now, sign in using your Github Account again.
 5. You should be good to go now.

+# My lesson statuses are not updated on web app.commit.Live although I have done `clive open/test/submit` successfully.

+Some time you have to reload the web page to see the updated lesson statuses.